Mouse Hunt: Lab Races To Grow Mice For COVID-19 Research

 Some labs are not waiting for mice.
 Because of the pressure to produce a vaccine quickly, several biotech companies are breaking the usual protocol and are skipping animal testing.

-They can do this, says Lutz, because many of the human clinical trials are using drugs that have already been proven to be safe or efficacious for other illnesses, such as broad spectrum antivirals.
+In these cases, many of the human clinical trials are using drugs that have already been proven to be safe or efficacious, such as broad spectrum anti-virals where there is some existing evidence to believe these may work.

-J. Joseph Kim, chief executive of Inovio Pharmaceuticals, at a U.S. Coronavirus Task Force meeting at the White House on Monday, said human trials could start as early as April.

-That same day, the National Institutes of Health cleared Kaiser Permanente Washington Health Research Institute in Seattle to begin recruiting volunteers for a vaccine developed by the biotech company Moderna.

-"I would hope within a few weeks we may be able to make an announcement to you all that we've given the first shot to the first person," Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told the U.S. House Oversight and Reform Committee on Tuesday.
+"I would hope within a few weeks we may be able to make an announcement to you all that we've given the first shot to the first person," Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases told the U.S. House Oversight and Reform Committee on Tuesday.

-Fauci cautioned, however, that researchers may not know whether such vaccines would even be effective for 12 to 18 months.
+Fauci cautioned that whether such vaccines would be effective wouldn't be known for 12 to 18 months.